dkoh2018/itsdavidoh.com/_posts/blog8.md

 there has never been a better time to see what you are capable of.

-the time to act is now.
+the time to act is **now**.

+let’s do the hard work and achieve great things. for yourself and for the future. i’ll be driving these spikes into the tracks right alongside you.

+there’s a long road ahead, and we’ve got plenty to build.

 -- **_david_**